-Dog & Puppy Cat & Kitten Total 366 107 473
+Dog & Puppy Cat & Kitten Total 189 185 374

 It is a thrilling day when lost pets are reunited with their owners!
 Every pet that enters our shelter is scanned for a microchip and their information is posted on our website to assist owners looking for their lost pet.
-As you can see from the chart above, the vast majority of strays, 87%, arrive with no microchip, collar, or tag, but despite this challenge, we reunited 52% more pets with their owners this year than the previous year.
+As you can see from the chart above, the vast majority of strays, 91%, arrive with no microchip, collar, or tag, but despite this challenge, we reunited many pets with their owners.